ESSolutions/ESSArch_EPP/ESSArch_PP/docs/user_guide/storage-units.rst

 Get as container
 ----------------
-Access AIP in archival storage to the Access Workspace as a tar or zip file.
+Access AIP in archival storage to the Workspace as a tar or zip file.

-Choose the option **Get as container**, enter a value in the **purpose** field and click **Submit**.
-The AIP generation should appear in the Access workspace shortly, the progress can be followed in the status bar of the IP and in the
-:ref:`State view <user-interface-state-view>` for more detailed information.
+Choose the option **Get as container** and click **Submit**.
+The AIP generation should appear in the workspace shortly, the progress can be followed in the status bar of the IP and in the :ref:`State view <user-interface-state-view>` for more detailed information.

 .. image:: images/access_request_form_get_as_container.png

 Get as new generation
 ---------------------
-Access AIP in archival storage to the Access Workspace as a new generation of the AIP.
+Access AIP in archival storage to the Workspace as a new generation of the AIP.
 The new IP is basically a whole new IP but it is still related to the family of IPs that are related to the same AIC.

-Choose the option **Get as new generation**, enter a value in the **purpose** field and click **Submit**.
+Choose the option **Get as new generation** and click **Submit**.
 The AIP generation should appear in the Access workspace shortly, the progress can be followed in the status bar of the IP and in the
 :ref:`State view <user-interface-state-view>` for more detailed information.